Concrete chocolate and Sysikymi

 Kouvola coffee can be drunk in a trendy new cold version or in the traditional filter-coffee way.
 It can also be made aeropressed or using a Chemex maker.
 You can ask the barista at Papulaari how Kouvola tastes in its different forms and what the different methods of preparation mean.

-Papulaari’s newest coffeee, Sysikymi, has been developed in cooperation with the Inka Paahtimo coffee roastery.
+Papulaari’s newest coffee, Sysikymi, has been developed in cooperation with the Inka Paahtimo coffee roastery.
 It is a strong blend of coffee suitable as filtered coffee or espresso.

-Sysykymi – also known as Susikumi (wolf rubber) - is roasted along Kymijoki River.
+Sysikymi – also known as Susikumi (wolf rubber) - is roasted along Kymijoki River.
 It is described as being as black as the humour of the people of Kymenlaakso.
-Of all of Papulaari’s coffees, betonilatte (concrete latte) is a particular favourite with locals.
+Of all of Papulaari’s coffees, betonilatte ("concrete" latte) is a particular favourite with locals.

 Along the same street, you will also find Olé and Betony.
-Ole has a very long history in Kouvola and us locals have enjoyed their steaks for years.
+Olé has a very long history in Kouvola and we locals have enjoyed their steaks for years.
 Betony on the other hand is a newcomer in the restaurant scene in Kouvola.
 The locals have fallen in love with their cozy atmosphere and great selection of drinks.

-The Neville Restaurant between the main library and Manski pedestrian street had a Tex-Mex menu before such food was widely known in Finland.
-Neville is known for its candles and relaxed atmosphere.
-During Kymi Brass, brass bands gather there to jam.
+The Neville Restaurant between the main library and Manski pedestrian street has buffet lunch and is known for its relaxed atmosphere.
+During Kymi Brass festival, brass bands gather there to jam.

 Ice cream and award-winning cake

-Almost opposite Rosso is Rami's bakery, wich is known for its wide selection of cakes and teas.
-One of its favourite cakes is the meringue-topped lemon cake, which was entered in the Finland’s Best Bakery competition.
+Almost opposite the Rosso stands Rami's bakery, which is known for its wide selection of cakes and pastries.
+One of its favourite cakes is the meringue-topped lemon cake, which entered the Finland’s Best Bakery competition.